Thursday, February 27, 2025

 Because they had defined you without asking.

-They never enquired: do you like yourself,
+They never inquired: do you like yourself as you are,

 because they did not care.